WaterFutures/EPyT-Flow/README.md

 However, it also provides access to low-level functions by [EPANET](https://github.com/OpenWaterAnalytics/epanet) and [EPANET-MSX](https://github.com/OpenWaterAnalytics/epanet-msx).

+EPyT-Flow provides easy access to popular benchmark data sets for event detection and localization.
-EPyT-Flow also provides an evironment for developing and testing control algorithms.
+Furthermore, it also provides an evironment for developing and testing control algorithms.

 ## Installation